 The possibilities of flat punch indentation require further development and promise interesting further applications beyond the creep determinations.
 ISO must be further urged to thoroughly revise and modernize ISO 14577 on the physical basis without iterations and data-fittings.
 This will remove the falsely obtained mechanical materials parameters; which is of urgent importance for avoiding the risks with technical products in daily life.
 The certification of industrial producers must be based on physical reality rather than on historical errors to enable the use of the correct novelties and the development of improved materials in a correct way, so that catastrophic mechanical failures can be avoided or at least minimized.
 Responsibilities can no longer be shifted to ISO 14577 and from there to historical researchers.

 The most severe misconception in the powerful (nano) indentation field has been reported in this paper.
 It is the two-dimensional treatment of the three-dimensional impression into solids, with its now obsolete “iron-rule” (“cone exponent 2, sphere exponent 3/2, and flat exponent 1”).
 The main problem was the impossible equality of exponent 3/2 for conical/pyramidal and for spherical indentation loading curves .
 This had to be solved despite the common ISO 14577 standards.
 Only the exponent 1 for flat punch indentation was not debated, but it also required the deduction of a correct Equation (8).
 By prescription of and ISO 14577 conical parabola should have the exponent 2 on h instead of 3/2.
 Therefore, faithful researchers tried to question the universality of h3/2 for cones/pyramids/wedges and iterated huge tip rounding with 8 free parameters for indenters, while proposing exponent 3/2 parabolas for spheres.
 By doing so these researchers had to iterate and fit their data from spherical indentation for example with JKR techniques, in order to obtain treated data providing four-nines-correlations that exhibited what they expected to observe.
 Both detrimental techniques (iteration of excessive tip radii and iterative data fitting treatments) are uncovered in this work.
 It could be done because the undeniably deduced physically formulas cannot be overcome.
 Also CSM Instruments Application Bulletin 35 advocates for FEA (finite element models) and JKR iterations for spherical indentations on the basis of h3/2 parabolas.
 The enormous errors of such iterative and fitting data treatments are roughly judged.
 Another iteration and fitting technique is the continuous change of “effective radii” along the loading curve with power-law fitting .
 It is particularly bothersome that the materials are falsely calculated (including violation of the energy law) and that phase-transitions under load cannot be traced with false exponent and shape of the untreated loading curves.
 The correct value of the exponents is of utmost importance for increased precision by regression, the calculation of materials’ properties, the recognition of initial surface effects, gradients, and phase transitions with their transition energies and activation energies .
 The therein and in this paper challenged behaviors create high risks and miss the important possibilities for avoiding catastrophic failures by grain formations that initiate catastrophic failures within the polymorph interfaces .
 All of that is inaccessible with the unphysical exponents and iterations with fittings.
 The differentiation between loading parabolas, non-parabolas, and straight lines is also important.
 The physical deductions of the loading curves use the volume of the indenters, rather than their surface area or “contact area”, to obtain closed formulas without any iterations and data fittings in a very elegant and simple way as compared to previous work.
 A comprehensive understanding has been achieved now for conical/pyramidal/wedged, spherical, and flat-punch indentations.
 This has been shown for experimental nano- and micro-indentations.
 Further applications are expected for AFM studies of visco-elastic-plastic biological and medical preparations.
 The universal exponent 3/2 loading parabola is only valid for cones/pyramids/wedges .
-Spherical indentations provide non-parabola loading curves according to the now deduced Equation (7), and flat-punch indentation with exponent 1 follows the new Equation (8).
+Spherical indentations provide non-parabola loading curves according to the now deduced Equation (7), and flat-punch indentation with exponent 1 follow the new Equation (8).
 The reason for the non-parabola at spherical indentations is the geometrically not self-similar impression of sphere calottes.

 Clearly, undeniable closed physical formulas based on sacrosanct calculation rules stands before regression analysis of a physically incorrect parabola.
 This shows that any good linear correlations without physical background are a handle to detect data-treatments.
 Sorry to say: it might perhaps be easier for mainstream researchers, who do not dare to challenge ISO 14577, to please it and its proponents.

 The new unprecedented physical deductions rely on the indented volume (not on projected area) by using undeniable calculation rules .
 All of the errors from the previous falsely believed (including violation of the energy rule) indentation exponents are to be abandoned.
 The still exacting of the world by the common ISO 14577 standards with the energy law violations derived from the unsuitable mathematical premises of that did not consider that the “depth formation work” (projected area instead of volume) is coupled to the pressure work, which can however not be created from nothing.
 ISO 14577 and are incorrect.
 They required, prescribed, or allowed data fittings and iterations.
 These missed all of the named unprecedented further applications and cannot even detect the calibration errors in calibration standard indentions of (five of the six standards with calibration error; two mix-ups of figure designations; ignoring phase-transitions).
-These experimental errors are not corrected in ISO 14577 documents.
+These experimental errors are not corrected and still used in ISO 14577 documents.
 The unprecedented novelties have already been applied for conical/pyramidal/wedged indentations , and further applications are expected for the Equations (2), (7) and (8) when ISO 14577 will be profoundly revised on sound physics but not on historical errors.
 Unfortunately, there are non-scientific problems for a rapid ISO decision, including severe liability questions .